 - One certificate (any type) - £12

-- Collection at New Register House - nil
+- Collection at General Register House - not currently available

 Certificates will normally be produced electronically from images of the actual register page entry.
 It is only in cases where the entry has been altered as a result of an RCE or contains a clerical error, that a typed certificate many need to be issued.